 If someone you love is experiencing these symptoms, they may have depression.
 One of the best things you can do for them is to help them get treated.

-Here at Progressive Behavioral Health, our caring providers will do a comprehensive assessment to diagnose depression, then develop a personalized treatment plan for your loved one.
+Here at LifeStance Health, our caring providers will do a comprehensive assessment to diagnose depression, then develop a personalized treatment plan for your loved one.
 This could include a combination of medication, therapy, lifestyle changes, and more.

 Contact any of our Texas locations today to set up an initial consultation and get your loved one the help he or she needs.